SebastianWesolowski/WorkSpace/Apps/Settings.md

 - Add all the accounts into airmail
 - Update icons and signatures for all the accounts
-- Add alias for all the forwarding addresses
+- Set Dending Delay
-- Change appearance to minimal
+- Change appearance
+- Set favorite Folders

 ## CheatSheet